lblod/app-digitaal-loket/README.md

 The custom authorization rules are defined in a customer [filter.js](https://github.com/lblod/sparql-authorization-wrapper-service/blob/master/config/filter.js) file.
 You can specify the specific query you want to be executed inside the `isAuthorized()` function, and `sparql-authorization-wrapper-service` will use it when proxying requests from the vendor.

+More info can found in the [revelant section](https://github.com/lblod/sparql-authorization-wrapper-service?tab=readme-ov-file#writing-rules) of the service's GitHub page.

 #### vendor-data-distribution-service

 ##### Healing Process